Shane Lunny

 Shane Lunny is a designer and producer currently living and working in California.
-He is the founder and chief creative officer of Edvolved, a company designing and producing interactive, immersive and simulation learning experiences as well as the founder and creative director for Lunny Group, a company designing and producing science centers, discovery centers, world expos (8) and Olympic pavilions and exhibits around the world.
+He is the founder and chief creative officer of Edvolved, a company designing and producing interactive, immersive and simulation learning experiences.
+He is also the founder and creative director for Lunny Group, a company designing and producing science centers, discovery centers, world expos (8) and Olympic pavilions and exhibits around the world.